The Codex

 The present day

 An ordinary life is interrupted by Dub An-Ki, a tablet kept secret across generations of one family.
-Reading it opens a door, and in time the tablet begins to read you in return.
+It wakes for the blood that kept it, not for anything you have learned.
+Learning to read it is what comes after, and in time the tablet begins to read you in return.

 A distant future